polifonia-project/stories/Valeriana : Linguist/Valeriana#2_Terminology.md

 CQ4) What are the meanings of the word 'vocality' in Spanish (h)?

-CQ5)How do the words x and y vary over time?
+CQ5)How do the words x and y change over time?

 CQ6)What contexts are the word x, y, z, h related to?

-CQ7) How do these contexts vary over time?
+CQ7) How do these contexts change over time?